ArcGIS Blog

 Sustained maximum usage

-This pattern is sustained maximum usage–a time period during which 100% of available Feature Data Store power was in active use.
-This is not something I see frequently, and I’m confident it occurred during a time period in which hosted feature services were extremely latent.
-This indicates a bottleneck, resulting in end users waiting for their hosted feature service requests to get their turn at the database.
+The above image indicates a pattern of sustained maximum usage, a time period during which 100% of available feature data store power was in active use.
+Unlike a spike, a maximum usage pattern is flat at the top, showing 100% usage for a duration of time.
+This is not something I see frequently in my organization, and I’m confident it occurred during a period of time in which hosted feature layers were extremely latent.
+This indicates a bottleneck, resulting in end users waiting for their hosted feature layer requests to get their turn at the database.
 Some end users, depending on what kind of client they’re using, may even have seen timeout responses.

 Understanding baseline behaviors is key to answering common questions about your Feature Data Store, such as: